zhlavenh/Cosplay-Planner-App/README.md

 ## <a name="version2.0"/>Version 2.0
 #### Planned improvements
+* Imporove repsonsive displays for smaller screens

 #### Features to come
+* Deployment of site
+* Addition of data visualization on populatiry of characters
+* Recover account after forgotten user name or password
+* A display of random users public outfits and collections on homepage
+* Implement Amazon and Etsy APIs to add item links to outfits

 ## <a name="Developer"/>About the Developer
 Cosplay Planner was created by Zee H. Lavenhouse.
 It was created as a capstone project for Hackbright Academy's Full Stack Software Engineering program.